-When students enroll in Field Education courses, they are asked to pay \$8 each semester as part of their enrollment fee.
+When students enroll in their Field Education courses, they are asked to pay \$8 each semester as part of their enrollment fee.
 Once students pay and are enrolled, they are automatically covered with this essential and required professional liability insurance.

-Students will be emailed a copy of their insurance certificate from field education.
+Students will receive a copy of their insurance certificate from their respective seminar instructor/liaisons.
 Students must give a copy of this certificate to their respective agency field instructors.
 Each CSU campus will be notified annually by the Office of the Chancellor of any change in the price of the premium or this policy.